Fusion5-BusinessCentral/fusion5-businesscentral.github.io/docs/AddOns-IT-Support/06-Email-Attachments/Functionality.md

 This extension allows you to attach document attachments to emails sent from Business Central automatically.
 Only marked attachments are attached to the email.
 To mark an attachment, go to **Document Attachment Details** (the page where you can attach attachments) and set **Attach to Emails** to Yes.

+With this addon, you will also be able to add attachments to Customer and Vendor Ledger Entries.
+It is also possible to automatically copy document attachments from unposted document (sales and purchase) to customer and vendor ledger entry.

 ## Setup

+New field in **Sales & Receivables Setup** (**Purchases & Payables Setup**)
+- **Copy Doc.
+Attachments to Customer Ledger Entries** (**Copy Doc.
+Attachments to Vendor Ledger Entries**)
+  - Specifies whether document attachments should be automatically copied to customer/vendor ledger entries when the source document is posted.
+  - The default value is false (= documents are copied to posted document only).

 Two new fields in **General Ledger Setup**, tab **Email Attachments**